-64. Where is the Leniency Agreement signed?
-65. Can a Leniency Agreement be entered into in bilingual form?
-When must the leniency applicant hand over the hard copies of the evidentiary documents of the ported violation?
-Which representation documents must be submitted by companies and individuals when signing the niency Agreement?49 If the individuals decide not to sign the Leniency Agreement together with the company, will this hinder execution of the agreement with Cade?50 69.
+64. Where is the Leniency Agreement signed?4 19 65.
+Can a Leniency Agreement be entered into in bilingual form?
+50 When must the leniency applicant hand over the hard copies of the evidentiary documents of the ported violation?
+50 Which representation documents must be submitted by companies and individuals when signing the niency Agreement?5 50 If the individuals decide not to sign the Leniency Agreement together with the company, will this hinde execution of the agreement with Cade?5 69.
 What does an Addendum to the Leniency Agreement mean?
-50 70.
+51 70.
 What can be done if a leniency applicant does not communicate in Portuguese?
-71. Must individuals located outside of Brazil personally attend to sign the Leniency Agreement?
+52 71.
+Must individuals located outside of Brazil personally attend to sign the Leniency Agreement?
 52 72.
 Must the leniency recipients be represented by an attorney or by an agent?
-73. What terms and conditions are set forth in the Leniency Agreement?
-74. Is there a Model Leniency Agreement?53 75.
+53 73.
+What terms and conditions are set forth in the Leniency Agreement?
+53 74.
+Is there a Model Leniency Agreement?
+54 75.
 What are Cade's confidentiality procedures in the Leniency Agreement execution phase (Phase II.3)?
-54 PAI RT III.
-AFTER THE EXECUTION OF THE LENIENCY AGREEMENT55 76.
+5 55 PAI RT III.
+AFTER THE EXECUTION OF THE LENIENCY AGREEMENT5 6 76.
 What happens after the Leniency Agreement is signed?
-77. What happens if the terms and conditions stipulated in the Leniency Agreement are not fulfilled?
-55 When a preliminary investigation or administrative proceeding is launched, what kind of information ovided on the Leniency Agreement will be made public?
-When a search and seizure warrant or other court measure is carried out, what kind of information by ided on the Leniency Agreement will be made public?
-Can the leniency recipient provide the information and/or documents negotiated in connection with the niency Agreement to third parties, other government agencies, or foreign authorities?
-What should the leniency recipient do if, after signing the Leniency Agreement, new information or cuments on the reported violation are discovered?58 When does Cade declare the fulfillment of the Leniency Agreement and when does the leniency ipient's duty to cooperate cease?
-83. Can the leniency recipient be held liable in a civil action for damages?
-Does the confidentiality of the information and documents submitted during the negotiation of the niency Agreement remain in effect after Cade's Tribunal issues a final decision?
-85. What are Cade's confidentiality procedures after the signature of the Leniency Agreement?
-60
+56 77.
+What happens if the terms and conditions stipulated in the Leniency Agreement are not fulfilled?
+5 56 When a preliminary investigation or administrative proceeding is launched, what kind of information by ided on the Leniency Agreement will be made public?
+57 When a search and seizure warrant or other court measure is carried out, what kind of information ovided on the Leniency Agreement will be made public?
+58 Can the leniency recipient provide the information and/or documents negotiated in connection with the niency Agreement to third parties, other government agencies, or foreign authorities?
+What should the leniency recipient do if, after signing the Leniency Agreement, new information or cuments on the reported violation are discovered?
+59 When does Cade declare the fulfillment of the Leniency Agreement and when does the leniency ipient's duty to cooperate cease?
+59 83 Can the leniency recipient be held liable in a civil action for damages?
+50 05. can the terriency recipient be near habit in a civil action for damages.
+84. Does the confidentiality of the information and documents submitted during the negotiation of the niency Agreement remain in effect after Cade's Tribunal issues a final decision?